101 pointsby freeqaz9 months ago14 comments

 All of which is more or less the opposite of event sourcing.
 Instead of wanting a state and having to apply a sequence of events to get that state, you want an event and have to calculate a sequence of state diffs that will produce that event.

-• kylecazar2 hours ago
+• thomaslord9 months ago

 "This is not a joke provider.
 Or, it kind of is a joke, but even though it's a joke it will still order you a pizza.
 You are going to get a pizza.
 You should be careful with this provider, if you don't want a pizza."